JasmineTzou/JasmineTzou/README.md

 - Tools & Frameworks: Git, Docker, PyTorch, TensorFlow, PySpark, Hadoop

-⚡ Fun fact: Recently like to watch NBA on treadmill in my apartment
+⚡ Fun fact: Recently like to watch NBA while walking on treadmill in my apartment

 <!--
 **JasmineTzou/JasmineTzou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.